Best Flowering Herb Plants for Your Garden - Part One

 If leaf production is your goal when growing a particular flowering herb plant, you may want to delay flowering, especially for varieties that escalate their flower production, a process called bolting, when temperatures heat up in late spring or early summer.
 Just pinch back emerging buds until you're ready for your plants to flower.
 This retards but does not stop flowering.
 It does help increase leaf yields, though.
 Plants that benefit from delayed flowering include dill and cilantro.
 You might also want to try planting these fast flowering herbs on a staggered schedule, say once every two weeks in early spring.

-If your main goal is to grow bouquet quality herb flowers, allow plants to mature naturally, but be sure to follow best practices regarding soil quality, sun exposure, watering and pest control.
+If your main goal is to grow bouquet quality herbs that flower, allow plants to mature naturally, but be sure to follow best practices regarding soil quality, sun exposure, watering and pest control.
 This is good advice for all types of herb cultivation, but it is particularly important if you want large, healthy and attractive blooms.

 Keep Your Herb Harvest Wholesome With Cautious Pesticide Management

 If you forage rather than grow some of your herbs, avoid any you find near busy roadways.
 Polluted soil from car exhaust makes them undesirable.
-Avoid any flowers purchased in grocery stores or other markets if they were not grown specifically for culinary use.
+Also, avoid any flowers purchased in grocery stores or other markets if they were not grown specifically for culinary use.

 The following list of flowering herbs contains growing information, interesting historical facts and insights into each plant's common uses.
-If you love gardening, herb lore, cooking with herbs or herb crafting, these beauties deserve a spot in your landscape.
+If you love gardening, herb lore, cooking with herbs or herb crafting with a focus on using herb varieties with abundant, attractive and useful flowers, these beauties deserve some consideration.
+As this is a large post, it was created in two parts.

 Anise Hyssop

-A North America native, anise hyssop is a perennial in the mint family Lamiaceae, not the hyssop genus, that produces purple spikes that look a lot like a fluffy textured lavender.
+A North America native, anise hyssop is a perennial in the mint family Lamiaceae that produces purple spikes that look a lot like a fluffy textured lavender.
 This plant is an aromatic bloomer from mid-summer to late fall and attracts bees, butterflies, and hummingbirds to the garden.
 If you want pollinators for your victory vegetable patch, plant anise hyssop and they will come.
-The leaves and flowers of anise hyssop are edible and taste mildly of licorice.
+The leaves and flowers of this plant are edible and taste mildly of licorice.
 They have antioxidant properties and make a tasty herbal tea, too.

 Growing:

-Soil: Anise hyssop prefers well-drained soil and can adapt to soil types that aren't extreme.
+Soil: Prefers well-drained soil and can adapt to soil types that aren't extreme.

-Sun and water: For the best results, give this flowering herb plant full sun or dappled afternoon light, and allow the soil to dry somewhat between waterings.
+Sun and water: For the best results, provide full sun or dappled afternoon light, and allow the soil to dry somewhat between waterings.

 Color: Lavender, purple, blue